How to Create a Social Media Policy for Law Firms

 Employees should be obligated to consult with firm management before engaging in the conversation.
 In the event a social media conflict escalates, the policy should designate who will take over on behalf of the firm.

-Your social media policy may also include specific guidelines for responding to “trolls”—those posting intentionally provocative or offensive content.
+Your policy may also include specific guidelines for responding to “trolls”—those posting intentionally provocative or offensive content.
 Your guidelines should address whether your firm can block the trolls or ignore their posts under certain circumstances.

 Prohibition on legal advice through social media